github/branch-deploy/README.md

 > These commands are all fully customizable and are just an example using this Action's defaults

+Alternate command syntax and shortcuts can be found at the bottom of this readme [here](#alternate-command-syntax-%EF%B8%8F)

 ## Demo 🎥

 A video demo showing how IssueOps on a pull request works using this Action